🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 If your website becomes a victim of a DDoS attack and is flooded with traffic, it will make your website inaccessible for a period of time.

-Now that we have analyzed the possible causes of the 503 error, the next step is to address the specific issue to solve the problem.
+Now that the possible causes of the 503 error have been analyzed, the next step is to solve the problem by addressing the specific cause.
 Before performing the following operations, remember to back up your website data to avoid accidental data loss.

 3. Debug WordPress custom code

-If the 503 error is caused by adding custom code, either delete the added code via FTP software or add debugging information to the website configuration file to identify the issue.
+If the 503 error is caused by adding custom code, either delete the added code via FTP software or add debugging information to the website configuration file to see where the problem lies.
 The method to add debugging information in WordPress is to open the wp-config.php file in the website root directory and add the following code above the line „That’s all, stop editing!
-Happy blogging“ near the end of the file.
+Happy blogging near the end of the file.“

 @ini_set( ‘display_errors’, 1);

 After saving the file, upload it to the server to replace the original file.
-Then refresh the webpage, and the website Frontend will display a detailed error report.
-You just need to correct the error based on the error message.
-After making the correction, remember to delete the code added in wp-config.php.
+Then refresh the webpage, and the website frontend will display specific error information reports.
+You just need to correct the errors based on the error messages.
+After making corrections, remember to delete the code added in wp-config.php.

 Comments are closed